 Help!
 I think I might have the baby-blues and postnatal depression

 It takes six weeks after birth for a woman’s body to physiologically return to its pre-pregnancy state.
 Some things may never be completely the same again.
-Keep an eye out my next blog on coping with after-pains and caring for a painful perineal area.
+Do also read our blog on coping with pain and discomfort after birth.

 Postpartum mood disorders

 In this blog I want to focus on postpartum mood disorders.
 These can range from some baby blues on day 3, to full-blown postnatal depression and even psychosis There are various symptoms linked to postnatal depression, and each woman’s experience will differ.

 Up to 80% of women experience baby blues, with symptoms like tearfulness for no apparent reason, anxiety, irritability and being over-sensitive.
 Considering the magnitude of everything happening in your life, these emotions are to be expected.
 Baby blues should clear up after 2-3 weeks.
 With support and understanding from those around you, medical treatment should not be necessary.

 However, if you feel like these symptoms are not getting any better it may be a sign of something more serious and you should seek further help.

 Letting postnatal depression go on without intervention can have a massive impact on you, your baby and your family.
 Sadly postnatal depression is mostly not diagnosed.
 Many women only realise that they had it years later when they look back at the experience.

 You and your loved ones should be on the look-out for the following symptoms of postnatal depression, which may indicate a problem.
 You may have all or just some of the below symptoms, in various degrees of severity: